CASH DASH · 2025

 Concept C

 A persistent prize ladder on the right side of the screen, always visible, showing all prize levels simultaneously.
-When a ball was called, the top prize card slid off the right edge — revealing the next level beneath it — while the entire game background shifted colour to reflect the new tier.
+When a new value tier was revealed, the top prize card slid off the right edge — revealing the next level beneath it — while the entire background shifted colour to reflect the new tier.
 Warm gold at the highest prizes, cooling progressively to grey at the lowest.
 The mechanic wasn't just visible.
 It was felt.

 Selected